 Laser hair removal really stacks up against electrolysis.
-Some of laser hair removal’s pros and cons are:
+Some laser hair removal’s pros and cons are:

 Laser Hair Removal Pros

-- One of the biggest advantages of laser hair removal is the speed of the treatment in comparison electrolysis, which is much more time consuming.
+- One of the biggest advantages of laser hair removal is the speed of the treatment in comparison to electrolysis, which is much more time-consuming.

 - The technique is considered to be safe if performed properly.